Image by RNDRD, Morphosis. GA Houses. 9 1981, 158

 We have some answers for you.
 Making a portfolio is a different experience for everyone, but there are some guides to stick to for a successful application.

-Historians have their wordy essays, mathematicians have their mathematical symbols, and architects have their portfolios.
 While the content and representation of each portfolio is different, there is a guideline to follow for admissions portfolios: